glassipbel/BubblePictures/README.md

 If you want to config the layout, you must inject in the initializer the layoutConfigurator.

-The layoutConfigurator is an struct that has these values for the now:
+The layoutConfigurator is an struct that has these values:
 - backgroundColorForTruncatedBubble: This color is for the background color in case that the bubbles are being truncated because of the space in the screen.
 - fontForBubbleTitles: If you want to use another font you can pass it here for the bubble titles.
 - colorForBubbleBorders: If you have for example a black background below the collectionView you should pass UIColor.black for achieving a good layout.
 - colorForBubbleTitles: This is the color of the bubble titles.
 - maxCharactersForBubbleTitles: This is the max lenght of characters for every bubble title.

-NEW ONES:
 - maxNumberOfBubbles: You can add this property if you want to hardcode the number of bubbles that will be shown.
 (If the number is larger than the whole screen, then it will show the maximum number of bubbles that fits the screen)
 - numberForTruncatedCell: If you don't want BubblePictures to calculate the number in the truncated cell, then you can assign one yourself.
 - widthForBubbleBorders: The border width for the bubbles.